The Ethical Implications of Data Analytics: A Deep Dive

 Store Layout & Merchandising

-Analyzing foot traffic patterns opens a window to how customers interact with your st0re’s layout and product placement.
+Analyzing foot traffic patterns opens a window to how customers interact with your store’s layout and product placement.

 • Strategic High-Demand Product Placement: Utilize foot traffic data to identify high-traffic areas and place high-demand products strategically, increasing visibility and sales.